 There is evidence that environmental factors such as leisure activities, occupation, and diet influence the onset and progression of neurodegenerative disorders such as Alzheimer's and Parkinson's disease, either directly or by interacting with genetic risk factors.
 It is therefore possible that these factors may also be important for HD and it was recently reported in retrospective study of physical activity, that those who led a more passive lifestyle had an earlier age of onset than those who were less passive (Trembath 2010).
-A physical activity questionnaire has therefore been developed, which is based on a physical activity coding system (Ainsworth 1993).Using this system it is possible to code different types of activity to estimate levels of strenuous, moderate and light physical activity (Godin 1997).
+A physical activity questionnaire has therefore been developed, which is based on a physical activity coding system (Ainsworth 1993).
+Using this system it is possible to code different types of activity to estimate levels of strenuous, moderate and light physical activity (Godin 1997).
 This information will be collected retrospectively to distinguish the most and least physically active individuals.
+This questionnaire was included at 2 time points to capture retrospective data from participants who participated at and prior to Visit 4, as well as new participants recruited at Visit 5.

-Quality of Life Index (QOLI)
+Quality of Life Index (QOLI) (Visits 1 to 6 only)